The Implications of Brexit on Access of Products to the EU Market

 - it has a certificate of conformity with the contact address for the importer.

-Irish companies currently using UK notified bodies to carry out inspections of TPE, such as periodic, intermediate and exceptional checks can no longer do so and are required to use a notified body from within the EU as UK notified bodies will no longer be recognised after the transitional period.
+Irish companies that previously used UK notified bodies to carry out inspections of TPE, such as periodic, intermediate and exceptional checks can no longer do so and are required to use a notified body from within the EU.

 Further background and guidance to the TPED is here.